open-vela/apps_crypto_mbedtls/docs/proposed/psa-driver-interface.md

 ECC key pairs are represented as the private key value only.
 The public key needs to be calculated from that.
 Both transparent drivers and opaque drivers provide a function to calculate the public key (`"export_public_key"`).

 The specification doesn't mention when the public key might be calculated.
 The core may calculate it on creation, on demand, or anything in between.
 Opaque drivers have a choice of storing the public key in the key context or calculating it on demand and can convey whether the core should store the public key with the `"store_public_key"` property.
 Is this good enough or should the specification include non-functional requirements?

+#### Symmetric key validation with transparent drivers

+Should the entry point be called for symmetric keys as well?

 ### Opaque drivers